gramps-project/gramps-web-docs/docs/help.md

 In either case, please always include the following information in your report:

-- Details about your setup (e.g. a docker-compose file with sensitive values redacted, or whether your are using a hosted vesion such as Grampshub)
+- Details about your setup (e.g. a docker-compose file with sensitive values redacted, or whether your are using a hosted version... such as Grampshub or Digital Ocean)
 - Version information.
 To obtain it, go to the "System information" tab on the Settings page in Gramps Web and copy/paste the values in the box, which should look something like this:

 ```